3 Best Scuba Diving Boots (For All Dive Scenarios)

 I think every diver should wear dive boots, as they come at such a low cost, and really only provide advantages.

-The only exception I can think of is if you’re wearing closed-heel fins and diving in warm tropical waters.
+The only exception to this I can think of, is if you’re wearing closed-heel fins and diving in warm tropical waters.

-Even then, I'd prefer to size up my closed-heel fin and wear a dive boot under.
+Even then, I'd prefer to size up my closed-heel fin and wear a dive boot under, or at least a neoprene sock.

 Benefits of Dive Boots